Updated on 22nd April 2026 | 1:15 pm | #CATEligibility

 The PwD will include candidates who have the following problems/disabilities:

-These conditions make the candidates eligible for the PwD category in all the colleges under CAT exam eligibility criteria.
+These conditions make the candidates eligible for the PwD category in all the colleges under the CAT exam eligibility criteria.
 There is, however, a caveat that the candidates should have at least 40% of the handicap mentioned above to be eligible.
-The candidates with disability are also given 20 minutes more per section, keeping in mind their condition.
-For candidates with vision-related issues, a scribe will be provided at the center, along with a wheelchair for candidates who have locomotive disabilities or blindness.
+The candidates with disabilities are also given 20 minutes more per section, keeping in mind their condition.
+For candidates with vision-related issues, a scribe will be provided at the centre, along with a wheelchair for candidates who have locomotor disabilities or blindness.

 It is essential for every student to understand what is CAT exam and the CAT exam eligibility criteria before they start the CAT Preparation in earnest.
 More importantly, the candidate should be aware of the documents that they may be asked to furnish during the CAT registration process as well as the further admission processes.
 The documents required for the further processes of different colleges can be easily found online and the candidate would be well advised to keep those documents ready for inspection at the time.